Have you heard “With age, comes wisdom”? These 60 Things I Have Learned in 59 Years are evidence of the truth to that statement in my life.

 Print all 60 Things I Learned In 59 Years.
 It’s free.

 How old is old?
 A college psychology professor asked this question in class one day.
 The answers were as varied as the colors of a rainbow.
-I guess it depends upon how old you are.
+The answer really depends upon how old you are.